Japan hands top arts prize to filmmaker Coppola, sculptor Gormley

 "It's a great way of celebrating the lifetime achievements of two very, very considerable artists," he said.

-Gormley and Patten both said the awards, which honor Japan's late 19th century period of cultural renaissance under Emperor Meiji, also demonstrated the cultural and artistic links between Japan and Britain.
+Gormley and Patten both said the awards, which honour Japan's late 19th century period of cultural renaissance under Emperor Meiji, also demonstrated the cultural and artistic links between Japan and Britain.

 "We all know about the early influence of Japanese art on impressionism and post-impressionism, but I think that the traffic the other way has been equally extraordinary," he said.